fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 Key risk factors

-The main reason behind most cancer cases is persistent infection with high-risk types of human papillomavirus (HPV), especially HPV types 16 and 18.
+Most cases of cervical cancer are linked to a long-term infection with certain high-risk types ofhuman papillomavirus (HPV), especially HPV types 16 and 18.

 There are other risk factors that also increase your chances of developing cervical cancer: